devcnx/thirty_great_python_projects/README.md

 display the generated passwords after ensuring they are valid.
 The user can choose to generate more passwords or exit the application.

-### Features
-- Random password generation within a specified range.
-- Input validation for numeric and range constraints.
-- Ensure passwords contain a mix of uppercase, lowercase, digits, and special characters.
-- Option to generate multiple sets of passwords.

 **Completed on**: Wednesday, July 17th, 2024

 ## Project 6: Password Generator